alloba/book-of-hours-notes/books/A Journey to the Grove.md

 ## Description
 A Journey to the Grove

-Black Elie, who much later became Damascene Matriarch of the Sisterhood of the Knot, recounts her journey to the Grove of Green Immortals.
+Black Elie, who much later became Damascene Matriarch of the [[Sisterhood of the Knot]], recounts her journey to the Grove of Green Immortals.
 ### Partial Study Description

 ### Study Complete Description